samson081016/STP-MESSAGES/README.md

 "SendMessage":16,
 "MyMessage":
-" 💌💌💌 Use your mind to to use noload connection, thanks for support the apps🧡 💌💌💌 /n 🧡sam🧡"}
+" 💌💌💌 Use your mind to to use noload connection, thanks for support the apps🧡 💌💌💌\n 🧡sam🧡"}